 There are four types of Screens (Single, Mirror, Grouped, and Edge Blend); each of these options will be covered more in depth separately.

 An Output is the connection between a Screen (as defined above) and the physical device (or digital equivalent) that ProPresenter will be displaying on.
 That is, it is a property of a Screen that tells the rendered image where to go.

 There are four types of Screens as described below.
 When you create a new Screen you can select which type it will be, or you can always change it later by selecting the dropdown at the upper left of the Screen Configuration window.

 Selecting Single will have ProPresenter render one Screen that will be sent to one Output.
-This is the standard option that you'll wish to use in most installations.
+This is the standard option that you'll use in most applications

 Selecting Mirror allows you to send one Screen to multiple Outputs.
 Each mirrored Output will be shown as a separate box in the center of the window.
 Click on a box to select it to control its properties.
 The Primary Output will be the leftmost Output that is shown.
 In the upper right corner of the Configure window, you can selected the number of mirrored Outputs you are seeing.

 Note: Mirrored Outputs can have a different resolution than the Primary Output, however all Outputs will be rendered at the same aspect ratio as the Primary Output.